Judgements Eight: How Steelers’ Le’Veon Bell gambled … and lost

 - This Halloween, Kareem Hunt is going as Renaldo Nehemiah.

-- When Kansas City coach Andy Reid says he has “a hard time” believing anybody is playing running back better than Hunt, I want to introduce him to Todd Gurley.
+- Kansas City coach Andy Reid says he has “a hard time” believing anybody is playing running back better than Hunt.
+Maybe it’s time he meets Todd Gurley.

 - I thought the Colts weren’t supposed to be able to run the ball.
 They’ve had back-to-back 200-yard games for the first time since 1985.